rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

       Max.   : +0.9047    Max.   : +0.9047    Max.   : +0.9460    Max.   : +0.9541
      ==================  ==================  ==================  ==================

 The statistical figures confirm the expected noticeable performance enhancement one obtains first with the *BestQualified=True* and secondly even more with the *randomized=100* settings of the Bachet ranking rule.
 The latter setting renders in fact ranking results of a correlation quality very similar to the Copeland rule.
 Yet, computing ranking results just from the given ordering of the *self.actions* dictionary and its reversed ordering may render, with a first quartile correlation of +0.6678 and a median correlation of +0.7282, already satisfactory ranking results in most cases.
-It is finally remarquable that even the single actions ordering version shows already, with a first quartile correlation of +0.6089 and a median correlation of +0.6854, quite acceptable results.
+It is finally remarquable that even the single actions ordering setting shows already, with a first quartile correlation of +0.6089 and a median correlation of +0.6854, quite acceptable results.

 Mind finally that the Bachet ranking rule, even of comparable complexity :math:`O(n^2)` as the Copeland and NetFlows rules, is not scalable to large performance tableaux with hundreds of performance records.
 The integer value range of Bachet numbers gets indeed quickly huge with the order of the given outranking digraph.
 The :py:class:`~linearOrders.BachetRanking` constructor provides therefore an *orderLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.